jme-taylor/cricket/mlflow_setup/README.md

 # MLflow Setup for T20 Cricket Analysis

-This directory contains the MLflow configuration and setup files for the T20 linear regression model project.
+This directory contains the MLflow configuration and setup files for the T20 linear regression model project, with enhanced automation for process management and zombie cleanup.

 ## Directory Structure